Maintain the Highest Standards of Data Protection and Privacy with SAP SuccessFactors Solutions

 SAP customers can be assured that we already log incidents and provide supporting data in case of a confirmed personal data breach.
 Our strict security policies already reflect requirements introduced in GDPR and have been in place for some time.
 We will continue to invest in state of the art security measures and constantly improve these to best protect customer data entrusted to SAP.

 In the overall context of appropriate technical and organizational measures required under Art.
 32 GDPR, sensitive data requires a high standard of protection.
 Customers have various means available to ensure a level of security appropriate to the risk.
-Here are some examples.
-Note that read access logging via the Read Audit feature is one of many key aspects relevant to these security concepts:
+Here are some examples:

 - Data Minimization– Customers need to ensure that personal data and sensitive data is only collected and stored if absolutely required.
 In many cases, sensitive personal data requires a valid consent from the person concerned.
 As part of overall compliance efforts, customers should review whether sensitive data previously collected is still permitted to be stored and processed under GDPR.